chaskiq/chaskiq/README.md

 # Chaskiq

 Chaskiq is a platform that enables chat comunication with users in app or via campaigns (in app messages or newsletters).
-The platform is made with React, Redux and Ruby on Rails on backend serving a graphql api.
+The platform is a Ruby on Rails app serving a graphql API which is consumed by a React application.
+It has minimal dependences , Postgres & Redis and interoperates with cdn providers like Amazon s3 and Amazon SES for email delivery.
+You can use other providers too.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/michelson/chaskiq/tree/master)